x4dr/Fen/endworld/mecha/computers.md

 Parameters are the context a specific program needs to accomplish its goal.

-Parameters are usually abstracted away as long as it is reasonable to assume that all programs _“know”_ what they are acting upon.
+Parameters are usually abstracted away as long as it is reasonable to assume that all programs _"know"_ what they are acting upon.

 ### Programming